scaomath/galerkin-transformer/README.md

 [![Pytorch 1.8](https://img.shields.io/badge/pytorch-1.8-blue.svg)](https://pytorch.org/)

 TL;DR:
 The new attention operator is `(QK^T)V` or `Q(K^TV)`, whichever doing matmul gets the layer normalization, i.e., `Q, K` get layer normalized in the local attention, as for `K, V` in the global attention.
 No softmax, no layer normalization is applied afterward.
 This is called a scale-preserving simple attention.
-The feature extractor is a simple FFN or an interpolation-based CNN, the decoder is the spectral convolution from the best operator learner to-date FNO in [*Li et al 2020*](https://github.com/zongyi-li/fourier_neural_operator) if the target is smooth, or just pointwise FFN if otherwise.
+The feature extractor is a simple FFN or an interpolation-based CNN, the decoder is the spectral convolution re-implemented using only real parameters from the best operator learner to-date Fourier Neural Operator (FNO) in [*Li et al 2020*](https://github.com/zongyi-li/fourier_neural_operator) if the target is smooth, or just a pointwise FFN if otherwise.
 The resulting network is extremely powerful in learning PDE-related operators (energy decay, inverse coefficient identification).

 For how to train our models please refer to [`training.md`](./training.md).

+If just wanting to see what is it like for the models to perform on the unseen test set, please refer to [evaluation](#evaluation-notebooks).

 Even though everyone is transformer'ing, the mathematics behind the attention mechanism is not well understood.
-We have also shown that the global attention (Galerkin-type if the softmax is removed) is nothing but a Petrov-Galerkin projection under a Hilbertian setup, using a method commonly known as ''mixed method'' in the finite element analysis community.
-The approximation is not discretization-tied, in that (1) the dimensions of the approximation spaces are not tied to the geometry as in the traditional finite element analysis (or finite difference, spectral methods, radial basis, etc); (2) the approximation spaces are being dynamically updated by the nonlinear universal approximator due to the presence of the positional encodings in the latent representations.
+We have also shown that the global attention (Galerkin-type if the softmax is removed) is nothing but a Petrov-Galerkin projection under a Hilbertian setup.
+We use a method commonly known as ''mixed method'' in the finite element analysis community that is used to solve fluid/electromagnetics problems.
+Unlike finite element methods, in an attention-based operator learner the approximation is not discretization-tied, in that (1) the dimensions of the approximation spaces are not tied to the geometry as in the traditional finite element analysis (or finite difference, spectral methods, radial basis, etc); (2) the approximation spaces are being dynamically updated by the nonlinear universal approximator due to the presence of the positional encodings in the latent representations.

 For details please refer to: [https://arxiv.org/abs/2105.14995](https://arxiv.org/abs/2105.14995)
 ```latex